vincenzocoia/vincenzocoia.github.io/career/goals.md

 I'm passionate about discovering better ways to do data science, with application in mind.

 Currently, my main focus is on reframing statistics from the perspective of applications.
-For example, why the typical "assumptions" of linear regression are not actually needed, and (rather) what we gain when these assumptions become closer to the truth.
+For example, why the typical "assumptions" of linear regression are not actually needed, and (rather) what we gain when the reality more closely reflects these assumptions.

-Another focus is on bringing to light the importance of measuring tail index reduction in the regression context, in addition to the standard variance-reduction measurements such as the coefficient of determination.
+Another focus is on bringing to light the importance of finding indicators of extreme events by measuring tail index reduction in the regression context, and not just the typical variance-reduction measurements such as the coefficient of determination.
 One approach of doing this is through quantile regression using vine copulas.

 ### Development